libp2p/specs/4-architecture.md

 ##### 4.5.1.1 Implementations

-PubSub is a work in progress, with floodsub as an initial protocol, followed by gossipsub, which is an alpha release as of May 2018.
+> PubSub is a work in progress, with [floodsub](https://github.com/libp2p/go-floodsub/) as an initial protocol, followed by gossipsub, which is an alpha release as of May 2018.

-https://github.com/libp2p/go-floodsub/: see this issue for context: https://github.com/libp2p/go-floodsub/issues/77.

-rust-libp2p implementation of floodsub: https://github.com/libp2p/rust-libp2p/search?utf8=%E2%9C%93&q=floodsub&type=.

 ## 4.6 Naming